makersacademy/airport_challenge/README.md

 * Have available airports based in airtraffic controller
 * Modify logging to return flight ID and airport iata code
 * Refactor class initialize methods to take hash as input if required (OOD)
-* Create basic example log file, then exclude new using .gitignore
+* Create basic example run file and log file, then exclude any new logs using .gitignore
+* Remove good_weather? reliance on airport, since adds no benefit, option to add realtime api in future